Sourcing Sustainable & Ethical Art Supplies: More Than Shopping

 As members of Helsinki's international art community, we have a unique platform to drive change.
 By adopting sustainable practices now, we're positioning ourselves at the forefront of a crucial movement in the global art world.
 We are crafting a legacy of positive impact that reflects Helsinki's commitment to sustainability and driving market demand for innovative, eco-friendly art supplies.

-art piece by Varpu Eronen
+art piece by Varpu Eronen made with eco friendly art supplies

 A Call to Action for Finland-based Artists